damir385/test-lab1/README.md

 The GitOps workflow with ArgoCD works as follows:

-1. The GitHub workflow updates the ApplicationSet manifest to add, update, or remove deployments
+1. The GitHub workflow creates, updates, or deletes configuration files in the `config/nginx-deployments` directory
-2. Changes are committed and pushed to the repository
+2. Changes are committed and pushed to the repository through a pull request
-3. ArgoCD detects the changes in the repository
+3. After the pull request is merged, ArgoCD detects the changes in the repository
+4. ArgoCD scans the `config/nginx-deployments` directory and processes the configuration files
-4. ArgoCD creates, updates, or deletes the applications based on the ApplicationSet
+5. ArgoCD creates, updates, or deletes applications based on the configuration files
-5. ArgoCD continuously monitors the cluster to ensure the desired state matches the actual state
+6. ArgoCD continuously monitors the cluster to ensure the desired state matches the actual state

+This approach follows the GitOps principle of treating the ApplicationSet as immutable, with all mutations happening in the configuration files.
+This provides several benefits:

+1. **Better Separation of Concerns**: The ApplicationSet defines how to process configuration files, while the configuration files define what to deploy
+2. **Easier Tracking of Changes**: Each deployment has its own configuration file, making it easier to track changes to specific deployments
+3. **More Flexibility**: Configuration files can be added, updated, or removed without modifying the ApplicationSet itself
+4. **Improved Scalability**: The approach scales well to many deployments without making the ApplicationSet unwieldy

 ## License